uk-gov-mirror/hmcts.ia-case-access-api/README.md

 ### Implementation
 `ia-case-access-api` has a single POST endpoint called `supplementary-details`.
 The payload is a list of CCD Case Ids.

-Authentication is defined as any other Reform application with Idam `Authorization` token and S2S `ServiceAuthorization` token.
+Authentication is defined as S2S `ServiceAuthorization` token.

 ## License